When completing addiction treatment, commonly through a rehab programme, relapse prevention also carries high weightage when looking to recover.

 Our admissions team can give you expert help and advice on the best options available for our Relapse Prevention Treatment, get in touch today to find out more.

 Why is Relapse Prevention important?

 If you’ve completed a range of addiction treatments, you are well on your way to achieving sustainable recovery.
 However, without learning relapse prevention techniques, the time, energy and financial investment placed within rehab may have been pointless.
 Although drug or alcohol relapses will not happen to all individuals, commonly only a small minority will experience one post rehab, there is still a chance that disruptions can occur.

-With this in mind, here at Nova Recovery, we feel a duty of care to ensure that all clients are armed with techniques to help them spot the warning signs of a relapse, along with ways to avoid any temptations.
+With this in mind, at Nova Recovery private hospital, we feel a duty of care to ensure that all clients are armed with techniques to help them spot the warning signs of a relapse, along with ways to avoid any temptations.